apigrafa/DataScience_IBM/README.md

 # DataScience_IBM
-This branch is used for the projects of the Data Science Specialization of IBM
+This project will be used for the assignments of the Data Science Specialization of IBM